 The strip model can be used to model the behavior of SPSW and the tensile yielding of the webs at angle, α .
 A single angle of inclination taken as the average for all the panels may be used to analyze the entire wall.
-The expected tensile strength of the web strips shall be defined as $R_y F_y A_s$,
+The expected tensile strength of the web strips are defined as $R_yF_yA_s$,

+A_s = area of a strip, in.2 (mm2)

+$= (L\cos\alpha + H\sin\alpha)/n$

-- $A_s = \text{area of a strip} = (L \cos \alpha + H \sin \alpha)/n, \text{ in.}^2 (\text{mm}^2)$ - L = width of panel, in. (mm) - H = height of panel, in. (mm) - n = number of strips per panel; taken greater than or equal to 10
+L = width of panel, in. (mm)

+H = height of panel, in. (mm)

+n = number of strips per panel; taken greater than or equal to 10

 This analysis method has been shown, through correlation with physical test data, to adequately predict SPSW performance.
-It is recognized, however, that other advanced analytical techniques [such as the finite element method (FEM)] may also be used for design of SPSW.
+It is recognized, however, that other advanced analytical techniques, such as the finite element method (FEM), may also be used for design of SPSW.
 If such nonlinear (geometric and material) FEM models are used, they should be calibrated against published test results to ascertain reliability for application.
 Designs of connections of webs to boundary elements should also anticipate buckling of the web plate.
 Some minimum out-of-plane rotational restraint of the plate should be provided (Caccese et al., 1993).